Vivo launches mid-range smartphone 'V21' in India

-New Delhi, April 29 (IANS) Chinese smartphone maker Vivo on Thursday unveiled a new smartphone -- V21 -- that will be available on Flipkart from May 6.
+New Delhi: Chinese smartphone maker Vivo on Thursday unveiled a new smartphone -- V21 -- that will be available on Flipkart from May 6.

 The smartphone comes in two storage variants, including 8GB+128GB and 8GB+256GB priced at Rs 29,990 and Rs 32,990, respectively.